Amaza Lee Meredith: Career in architecture

 Azurest South is considered a rare example of the International Style in Virginia and displays her interest in avant-garde design.
 Meredith also used Azurest South as her own art studio.
 She was active in documenting her lifestyle and accomplishments at Azurest through photographs.
 The archived documentation and remains of Azurest have inspired intersectional research on race, queerness, and spatial design during the Jim Crow Era.
 Also, she used her aesthetic and artistic talent to coordinate color schemes and draw blueprints for several campus buildings.
 For example, she worked with the Alumni House Committee from 1949 on in proposing the creation of an Alumni House.
 After her proposals were turned down, she decided to give half of Azurest South to the Alumni Association after her death, hoping it would be used as an Alumni House, as it actually is today.
 Meredith also worked as an advisor of interior decoration on the local better homes Committee.
+Azurest South became the home of the Virginia State University National Alumni Association in 1986, and the building was added to the National Register of Historic Places in 1993.

 In 1947, Meredith started developing a 120 lot subdivision in Sag Harbor called Azurest North together with her older sister Maude.
 Azurest North was created as a vacation destination for middle class African Americans.
 In order to develop Azurest North, the two sisters and other developers formed a group, called Azurest Syndicate, which worked to create an African American leisure community.
 Lots were sold to investors who built cottages in Sag Harbor.
 Meredith designed at least two of these cottages.
 Terry Cottage, which belonged to her sister Maude Terry and was built in 1949 was designed with similar formal aspects to Azurest South.
 Edendot, which belonged to her friends Ed and Dot Spaulding, was a Prairie Style building.
-Following her retirement, she took a post as the official secretary of the Azurest Syndicate Inc. Azurest South became the home of the Virginia State University National Alumni Association in 1986, and the building was added to the National Register of Historic Places in 1993.
-Meredith's historical highway marker has been approved by the Department of Historic Resources in 2008.
+Following her retirement, she took a post as the official secretary of the Azurest Syndicate Inc.